openstax/napkin-notes/phil/tech-talks.md

     - when is coverage useful and how should it be collected (ie QA would like it to be collected during the manual tests)
 - SASS vs LESS (organizing code for styling books)

-# Aug 26, 3pm : knockoutJS

-RoyEJohnson will talk about knockoutjs.com for ~15minutes with 15 minutes for Q & A. [Slides](https://docs.google.com/presentation/d/1XqYxSkoIFAUdkSfmFvHeD5zwqiI384sFitTe9UAkGgI/edit?usp=sharing)